Addictions & HIV

 Pills spilling from a pill container

-The Community-Based Substance Use Disorder Research Program focuses on improving the accessibility and effectiveness of treatments for substance use disorders, with a particular focus on opioid use disorder.
+The Community-Based Substance Use Disorder Research program focuses on improving the accessibility and effectiveness of treatments for substance use disorders, with a particular focus on opioid use disorder.
 To achieve these goals, our research integrates a variety of methods, including multi-site clinical trials as well as data science and informatics.

 Active areas of research include but are not limited to: